Elias Díaz Player Props: Rockies vs. Padres

 Elias Díaz At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 14th, his on-base percentage ranks 34th, and he is 60th in the league in slugging.
+- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 43rd and he is 63rd in slugging.

-- Diaz has reached base via a hit in 39 games this year (of 55 played), and had multiple hits in 17 of those games.
+- In 69.6% of his 56 games this season, Diaz has picked up at least one hit.
+He's also had 17 multi-hit games.

-- Diaz has picked up an RBI in 34.5% of his games this season, with two or more RBI in 16.4% of his games.
-He has also produced three or more runs in one contest.
+- Diaz has had an RBI in 19 games this season (33.9%), including nine multi-RBI outings (16.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.